Does the Olympic vision lack value?

 A key reason for its renewed success – and this goes back to the importance of alignment – is that there’s room for more than one victor.
 There is, of course, an overall champion, but it’s not a “winner takes all” affair.
 Many riders get to wear the yellow, green, white and spotted jerseys during the three weeks of the race.
 There are daily awards for the best team performance and for the most aggressive rider.
 In short, there’s always something to play for.

 Interestingly, one of the principal figures in the Tour’s revival was essentially forced to turn his back on the Olympics because he was too successful.
-Sir David Brailsford, inaugurator of the system of marginal gains and continuous development, so transformed the fortunes of British Cycling that the rules had to be changed to give everyone else a chance.
+Sir David Brailsford, the inaugurator of the system of marginal gains and continuous development, so transformed the fortunes of British Cycling that the rules had to be changed to give everyone else a chance.
 His brilliantly strategic stewardship of Team Sky since his move to road cycling has offered a magnificent illustration of the sentiment famously expressed by Baron Pierre de Coubertin, founder of the modern-day Games: “The most important thing is not winning but taking part.”

 This ideal is particularly evident on the final day of the Tour when a remarkable number of the surviving competitors are able to reflect on a positive performance as they pedal down the Champs-Élysées.
 They know they’ve played a part, even if for the greater good rather than for individual glory.
-They understand about meeting triumph and disaster and all that other stuff.
+Also, they understand about meeting triumph and disaster and all that other stuff.
 They show that competition and cooperative buy-in can co-exist.

 What would the average business give for a similarly contented workforce?
 Delivering on every level for sponsors and spectators alike – that’s real social capital.
 If sport can teach us anything about growth and sustainability, this is where we should be looking.